sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - media (label 10): This text value is a hint to the tag consumer to understand what this SWID tag applies to.
-This item can also be included in the link item to represent a attributes defined by the W3C Media Queries Recommendation (see http://www.w3.org/TR/css3-mediaqueries/).
+This item can also be included in the link item to represent a query as defined by the W3C Media Queries Recommendation (see http://www.w3.org/TR/css3-mediaqueries/).
 A hint to the consumer of the link to what the target item is applicable for.